Blackvblue/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-aws.md

     }

     module "aptos-node" {
-      # download Terraform module from aptos-labs/aptos-core repo
+      # Download Terraform module from aptos-labs/aptos-core repo
       source        = "github.com/aptos-labs/aptos-core.git//terraform/aptos-node/aws?ref=main"
       region        = <aws region>  # Specify the region
       # zone_id     = "<Route53 zone id>"  # zone id for Route53 if you want to use DNS
       era           = 1              # bump era number to wipe the chain chain_id      = 23
-      image_tag     = "testnet" # Specify the docker image tag to use validator_name = "<Name of Your Validator>"
+      image_tag     = "testnet" # Specify the image tag to use validator_name = "<Name of your Validator>"
     }
     ```